Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	git log
 	```

-1. Use the following command to see an abbreviated version of the commit:
+1. Use this command to see an abbreviated version of the commit:

 	```bash
 	git log --oneline
 	```

 A commit message can have multiple lines.
 The first line should have no more than 50 characters, and should be followed by a blank line.
 Subsequent lines should have no more than 72 characters.
-These aren't hard requirements, but they do make Git's messaging look better.
+These aren't hard requirements, but they do make `git log` output look better.

 ## Add content